haha150/wTesla-IOS/README.md

 }
 ```

+### Alternative 1: Steps to login with refresh token

+1. Generate your token following [this]
+2. Copy the refresh_token
+3. Provide the refresh_token in the app login page, you only need to this one time
+4. Enjoy

-### Steps to login
+### Alternative 2: Steps to login with full token

 1. Generate your token following [this](https://tesla-api.timdorr.com/api-basics/authentication).
 2. Save it to a file
 3. Host the file on a webserver/fileserver that the app can access
-4. Specify the link to the token in the apps login page, you only need to this one time
+4. Provide the link to the token in the app login page, you only need to this one time
 5. Enjoy

 > The reason the app uses this way to login is due to Teslas authentication process, as soon as they provide a better way to authenticate using e.g. credentials, i will update the app.